 Best Credit Card for Beginners to Travel Hacking

 I have about a dozen open credit cards, but if I had to pick the best credit card for beginners it would be the Chase Sapphire Preferred card.
 The Chase Sapphire Preferred card earns 2x points on travel and dining and earns Chase Ultimate Rewards which transfer to various hotel and airline program such as United, Southwest, Hyatt, Marriott and more.
-It is offering a sign up bonus is 80,000 which is the higher bonus ever offered.
+It is offering a limited time sign up bonus of 80,000 points (up from 60,000).
 In order to earn the sign up bonus, you need to spend 4,000 in the first 3 months.
-There is a $95 annual fee but it is waived the first year so you can always cancel the card before the fee is charged if you do not think it is worth the annual fee.
-Here is the link to sign up (please note if you apply and are approved using this link, I will earn 15,000 bonus points).
+Here is the link to sign up (this is my referral link).

 Tips to Get you Started With Travel Hacking